timchisamore/covid-19_validating-derived-dates/README.md

-# Comparing Episode Dates
+# COVID-19 Validating Derived Dates

-This R projects uses CCM data to quantify the extend of incorrectly derived system fields.
+This R project uses CCM data to quantify the extend of incorrectly derived system fields.
 Specifically, we enumerate how many cases of COVID-19 have incorrect earliest symptom onset date, earliest positive lab collection date, earliest lab collection date, episode date, and episode date type.
 We have